-arguments already reflected in the presenter's written comments, memoranda or other filings in the proceeding, the presenter may provide citations to such data or arguments in his or her prior comments, memoranda, or other filings (specifying the relevant page and/or paragraph numbers where such data or arguments can be found) in lieu of summarizing them in the memorandum.
+97. Ex Parte Presentations.-The proceedings shall be treated as "permit-but-disclose" proceedings in accordance with the Commission's ex parte rules.
+Persons making ex parte presentations must file a copy of any written presentation or a memorandum summarizing any oral presentation within two business days after the presentation (unless a different deadline applicable to the Sunshine period applies).
+Persons making oral ex parte presentations are reminded that memoranda summarizing the presentation must (1) list all persons attending or otherwise participating in the meeting at which the ex parte presentation was made, and (2) summarize all data presented and arguments made during the presentation.
+If the presentation consisted in whole or in part of the presentation of data or arguments already reflected in the presenter's written comments, memoranda or other filings in the proceeding, the presenter may provide citations to such data or arguments in his or her prior comments, memoranda, or other filings (specifying the relevant page and/or paragraph numbers where such data or arguments can be found) in lieu of summarizing them in the memorandum.
 Documents shown or given to Commission staff during ex parte meetings are deemed to be written ex parte presentations and must be filed consistent with rule 1.1206(b).
 In proceedings governed by rule 1.49(f) or for which the Commission has made available a method of electronic filing, written ex parte presentations and memoranda summarizing oral ex parte presentations, and all attachments thereto, must be filed through the electronic comment filing system available for that proceeding, and must be filed in their native format (e.g., .doc, .xml, .ppt, searchable .pdf).
 Participants in these proceeding should familiarize themselves with the Commission's ex parte rules.

-96. Additional Information.-For additional information on this proceeding, contact Nicholas Oros, OET, Nicholos.Oros@fcc.gov (202) 418-0636; or Michael Ha, OET, Michael.Ha, (202) 418-2099.
+98. Additional Information.-For additional information on this proceeding, contact Nicholas Oros, OET, Nicholos.Oros@fcc.gov (202) 418-0636; or Michael Ha, OET, Michael.Ha, (202) 418-2099.